 The French Quarter in New Orleans (called Vieux Carré) is one of the oldest neighborhoods in the city.
 Established in 1718 the area acted as the town center and a major trade hub.
 The district is bounded by Canal, Decatur, Esplanade Ave. and Rampart Streets.
 This fun and exciting neighborhood has everything from the party vibe of Bourbon Street to the elegance found on Royal Street.
 Enjoy views of the stunning architecture with balconies adorned with intricate ironwork to beautiful gardens and courtyards.
 Every street has something to offer from the famous landmark Jackson Square to boutique shopping, live music, restaurants, voodoo temples, Café Du Monde and the French Market.
 Come stroll the streets of this exotic neighborhood.
 View the tabs below to find things to do and French Quarter hotels.

 The Greater River Road Area sits outside of Baton Rouge in Plantation Country.
 The towns of Gonzales, Darrow, Sorrento, Vacherie and more make up this region.
 The area showcases the history of River Road’s once highly influential landowners on a winding path that leads to the state’s political seat.
 Add to that the capital city’s downtown with award-winning restaurants and a thriving Arts and Entertainment District and you’ve discovered the area’s vibrant personality.
 The art of cooking was perfected inside plantation kitchens, where mansion restaurants today serve mouthwatering seafood paired with glorious sides such as Creole tomato risotto.
-From music festivals to antebellum plantations like Oak Alley, Houmas House, Laura: A Creole Planation and Evergreen to name a few, the Greater River Road offers a glimpse into this unique area of Louisiana.
+From music festivals to antebellum plantations like Oak Alley, Houmas House, Laura Plantation: Louisiana's Creole Heritage Site and Evergreen Plantation to name a few, the Greater River Road offers a glimpse into this unique area of Louisiana.

-In the eastern part of Cajun Country, enjoy the food, music and fun to be found throughout south Louisiana.
-In addition, take advantage of easy access to great fishing – inland or offshore – and get close-up views of the wildlife.
+Located in the south eastern part of Cajun Country, this area is in the heart of Louisiana's wetlands.
+Houma, Thibodaux, Grand Isle and the surrounding towns are vibrant with Cajun culture, food, music and fun to be found throughout this incredibly beautiful areas of Louisiana.
+Outdoor adventures are a highlight of the things to do in the area.
+Take advantage of world-class fishing with easy access to inland or offshore fishing.
+Birding and nature walks will get you close-up views of the wildlife.
 Look for blue-winged teal and Caspian terns along a section of America’s Wetland Birding Trail.
 Visit Laurel Valley Village, in the Thibodaux area, to see the remains of a sugar plantation, a schoolhouse and a museum.
 In Houma, consider stops at the Bayou Terrebonne Waterlife Museum, Southdown Plantation House, the Terrebonne Museum and the Terrebonne Folklife Culture Center.
-Fishing is huge here.
-The Golden Meadow-Fourchon International Tarpon Rodeo occurs annually at Port Fourchon, and just up the road is Grand Isle State Park.
+Don't miss the annual Golden Meadow-Fourchon International Tarpon Rodeo at Port Fourchon, and just up the road is Grand Isle State Park where you can fish, walk the beaches and take in some beautiful sunsets from the waterside restaurants.
+In October, head to Chackbay for the Louisiana Gumbo Festival.

 Welcome to the Lake Charles Area where a diverse Cajun culture offers everything from authentic culinary creations to glitzy casinos to abundant fishing and hunting grounds.
 Cajun Country folks are also known for throwing the best parties.
 See for yourself at any of the region’s famous festivals.
 Stop by a local dance hall for authentic Cajun two-stepping and sign up for a swamp tour to enjoy the region’s natural beauty.
 Enjoy some seriously delicious culinary delights.
 Lake Charles and the surrounding Cajun Country menus are highlighted with locally caught seafood—oysters, shrimp, crawfish, red fish and more.
 The towns of Sulphur, Westlake, Cameron, Lake Arthur, Iowa and more make this region.

 This region is a true Sportsman’s Paradise.
-In parks and woods around Farmerville and Bastrop, follow a birding trail, cast a line in a crooked creek, hike the forested hills and lowlands, launch a canoe on a sprawling lake or bike along a winding path.
+The cities of Monroe and Ruston and surround areas like Farmerville and Bastrop, offer many outdoor activities — follow a birding trail, cast a line in a crooked creek, hike the forested hills and lowlands, launch a canoe on a sprawling lake or bike along a winding path.
 Step back in history at a military museum or catch a glimpse of the state’s agricultural past at the Louisiana State Cotton Museum in Lake Providence.
 In Monroe and West Monroe, enjoy the dining, shopping and antiques browsing, as well as the symphony, ballet and Broadway-style shows.
 In Ruston and Grambling, enjoy the university-town atmosphere, including exciting college sports, along with art galleries, studios and museums.

 Life along lovely Cane River Lake – a loop left behind when the meandering Red River changed course – has a distinctly genteel quality.
 Natchitoches is the oldest permanent settlement in the Louisiana Purchase.
 The city’s red-bricked Front Street is part of a charming scene that draws people to stroll and socialize along the river.
 Don’t miss the hugely popular Natchitoches Christmas Festival.
 In the Cane River Creole National Historical Park, browse historically significant buildings such as those at Oakland and Magnolia Plantation.
-Visit landmarks that reflect the area’s Spanish and Native American influences in Robeline, see historic landmarks in Marthaville and Melrose, and view Louisiana's colorful political past in a museum in Winnfield.
+Visit landmarks that reflect the area’s Spanish and Native American influences in Robeline, see historic landmarks in Marthaville and Melrose, and view Louisiana's colorful political past at the Louisiana Political Museum in Winnfield.

-Sample the region’s unique cuisine, and be sure to taste cracklins, a Louisiana specialty.
+While in the New Iberia area, sample the region’s unique cuisine, and be sure to taste cracklins, a Louisiana specialty.
 In New Iberia, visit Conrad Rice Mill, the country’s oldest working rice mill.
 And of course, fans of author James Lee Burke love to experience the setting of his Dave Robicheaux novels.
-Examine the history of Louisiana’s sugar cane industry at the Jeanerette Bicentennial Park and Museum.
+Stroll the grounds of the Jefferson Island Rip Van Winkle Gardens which host a semi-tropical botanical gardens nestled around Lake Peigneur.
+Examine the history of Louisiana’s sugarcane industry at the Jeanerette Bicentennial Park and Museum.
 Don’t miss nearby Avery Island, home to the McIlhenny Co.’s TABASCO® Sauce bottling plant.
-Three museums interpret the region’s history – the museum of the Chitimacha Tribe of Louisiana in Charenton, the Louisiana State Museum in Patterson and, in Morgan City, the International Petroleum Museum and Exposition.
+Three museums interpret the region’s history – the museum of the Chitimacha Tribe of Louisiana in Charenton, the Wedell-Williams Aviation and Cypress Sawmill Museum in Patterson and, in Morgan City, the International Petroleum Museum and Exposition.

 One of the country's oldest and most interesting cities, New Orleans is known as a culturally rich and vibrant center of fun, festivity, fine dining and history.
 Landmarks and historically significant architecture abound, as do sights, attractions and activities for families.
 Discover the restaurants, clubs and centuries-old buildings of the world-famous French Quarter and the grand homes of the Garden District.
 Ride a streetcar along beautiful, oak-draped St. Charles Avenue.
 Take the kids to the Audubon Zoo and Aquarium, visit the National World War II Museum, and stop for amazing views of paddlewheelers and freighters on the mighty Mississippi River.
 Take a drive south to Venice, and charter an offshore fishing boat for a day of trophy fishing on the Gulf of Mexico.
 Or drive just minutes out of New Orleans to Chalmette and visit the site of the 1815 Battle of New Orleans.
 Visit the area during Mardi Gras or during the New Orleans Jazz and Heritage Festival to enjoy major international events you will never forget.
 If you're hungry for Louisiana seafood, you won't want to miss stops along the Jefferson Parish Oyster Trail in Lafitte, Kenner, Metairie, Gretna and Harahan.

-Clear streams, piney woods and idyllic communities filled with antiques shops, galleries and restaurants line the north shore of Lake Pontchartrain.
-Revel in Northshore art, music and culture during the fun-filled fall festival season.
+Clear streams, piney woods and idyllic communities filled with antiques shops, galleries and restaurants are found throughout St. Tammany Parish, on the north shore of Lake Pontchartrain.
+Only forty minutes from the French Quarter in New Orleans, revel in Northshore art, cuisine, culture and the great outdoors.

 Sprinkled among the lakes and bayous in this northwestern part of the state are scenic state parks, excellent fishing and hunting grounds, and great nature-viewing areas, including portions of the Kisatchie National Forest, which spreads across some 600,000 acres.
 In the cities of Shreveport and Bossier City, seven casinos and a horseracing track entertain visitors.
 The Louisiana Boardwalk is a hub for outlet shopping, dining and recreation.
 African-American culture is featured in museums and along the self-guided African American Heritage Tour of Shreveport-Bossier.